Xzotl42/arm5e-compendia/README.md

 This will demand a little work on your side, but it should be only once.
 Support and data migration will be provided "in app" for this one.

-- Install the module using the manifest link above
+- Install the module using the manifest link above (update: it should be done automatically now)
 - **Important step : quit the Foundry app or stop the Foundry server**
 - Go in the Foundry VTT data folder
-- In Data/modules, make a copy of the \*arm5e-compendia" folder and name it as you want. (all lowercase, no space or special character allowed) Examples: "arm5e-spanish-compendia","my-arsmagica-compendia"
+- In Data/modules, make a copy of the "arm5e-compendia" folder and name it as you want. (all lowercase, no space or special character allowed) Examples: "arm5e-spanish-compendia","my-arsmagica-compendia"
 - Edit the module.json file inside it in your preferred text editor (notepad++,nano,notepad but not Word!) :
   (In this example, the folder was renamed "my-arsmagica-compendia")